Dr Rebecca Glover

 MA MSc PhD

 15-17 Tavistock Place

 Rebecca Glover is the head of Economic, Social, and Political Sciences in the Antimicrobial Resistance Centre at LSHTM.
-Since 2016, she has worked as a research fellow in the Policy Innovation Research Unit (PIRU) on an implementation evaluation of the UK government's five-year AMR Strategy.
-She is also undertaking a part-time staff PhD in the department of Public Health, Environments, and Society (PHES) examining the role of rapid diagnostic tests for bacterial identification and antibiotic susceptibility testing in secondary care in the UK.
+Since 2016, she has worked as a research fellow and then an assistant professor in the Policy Innovation and Evaluation Research Unit (PIRU) on several evaluations, notably two evaluations of the UK AMR 2013-18 Strategy, and the 2019-2024 National Action Plan.
+She also completed a PhD in the department of Public Health, Environments, and Society (PHES) examining the role of rapid diagnostic tests for bacterial identification and antibiotic susceptibility testing in secondary care in the UK.

-Rebecca currently teaches on Applied Communicable Disease Control, and previously taught on Epidemiology and the Control of Communicable Diseases.
+Rebecca currently is the module co-organiser of Applied Communicable Disease Control, and previously taught on Epidemiology and the Control of Communicable Diseases.

 Rebecca is currently researching infectious disease policy, equitable policy responses to pandemics, and the commercial determinants of health.
 She is accepting PhD student applications at the intersection of these areas.
 She has a particular interest in interdisciplinarity and mixed methods research.